|Your Husky One Card is your UConn student ID. In the Library, use it for:

 Research Now! guides help you get started with a research question, find and evaluate information, and use it for your project

-Check out this video created by UConn librarians for tips on searching databases.
+Check out this short video on searching databases.

 | Research Quickstart